React9k/react-timeline-9000/README.md

 | Test           | `$ make test` or  `$ make test-watch` |
 | Run dev server | `$ make run`                          |

+* Add `import react-timeline-9000/style.css` (or use your own styles based on this file)

 ## Contributing
 Feel free to make a PR :)